RobRich999/Chromium_Clang/README.md

 Builds marked with the "+avx2" tag require processors with AVX2 instruction set support.

 Builds marked with the "+fma" tag require processors with FMA instruction set support.

-Builds marked with the "+npm" tag utilize the LLVM "new pass manager" for building.

 Builds marked with the "+sse2" tag require processors with SSE2 instruction set support.
 AVX support is not required.